6 tips for creating accessible documents

 - Add alternate text (alt text) to images and objects, this includes SmartArt graphics

-- Hyperlink text should be easy to understand
+- Hyperlink text should be easy to understand and use descriptive text

 - Edit the hyperlink so that it contains a title for the link along with the link's location.